 TickTick for Android price: TickTick offers a free version.
 Premium subscriptions, which offer features like white noise for the Pomodoro timer and custom swiping actions, start at $2.40 a month

 Microsoft To Do (Android, Windows, iPhone and iPad)

 Best Android to do list for Microsoft power users (and Wunderlist refugees)

-Microsoft To-Do also offers migration for Wunderlist users, which will prove essential when Microsoft shuts down Wunderlist at an undisclosed point in the future.
-Some Wunderlist features, such as collaboration, aren't yet offered in To-Do, so some users might want to stick with Wunderlist in the short term.
-Long term, however, To-Do looks like it could become a solid offering…and it's pretty great right now.
+Microsoft To Do also offers migration for Wunderlist users, which will prove essential when Microsoft shuts down Wunderlist on May 6, 2020.
+Some Wunderlist features, such as collaboration, aren't yet offered in To Do, so some users might want to stick with Wunderlist in the short term.
+Long term, however, To Do looks like it could become a solid offering…and it's pretty great right now.

 Google Tasks (Android, iPhone, Web)